Coronavirus latest: Trump says US to suspend funding to WHO | DW | 15.04.2020

 Each state governor will be able "to implement a reopening," with less-hit states opening sooner.
 Last month, Trump drew widespread criticism when he suggested that the US would loosen measures to curb the spread of the virus by Easter.

-The US currently has the most cases and the highest death toll of any other country in the world, with 25,717 deaths and over 605,000 cases.
+The US currently has the most cases and the highest death toll of any other country in the world, with 25,717 deaths and more than 605,000 cases.

 In reporting on the coronavirus pandemic, unless otherwise specified, DW uses figures provided by the Johns Hopkins University (JHU) Coronavirus Resource Center in the United States.
 JHU updates figures in real time, collating data from world health organizations, state and national governments and other public official sources, all of whom have their own systems for compiling information.